CodexioLtd/ngx-reactive-forms-generator/README.md

 }
 ```

-It accepts an optional second parameter *fromId* if you want to retrieve a particular (non-default) form.
+It accepts an optional second parameter **formId** if you want to retrieve a particular (non-default) form.

 Example